Mechanical System Installation#

-This section describes the mounting and positioning requirements of the key components of the FlexiVision One vision system.
-Installation must only be carried out after the basic mechanical installation of the FlexiBowl and the optional hopper has been completed.
+This section describes the mounting and positioning requirements for the key components of the FlexiVision One vision system.
+Installation should only be carried out after the basic mechanical installation of the FlexiBowl® and hopper, if any, has been completed.

 Warning